jakibaki/In-Home-Switching/Readme.md

 ### *Nice videos, but sadly that delay makes it unplayable*

 If you are experiencing delays greater than 0.1 seconds, either your PC is just to slow for your chosen quality options (try worsening image quality) or your local network is bad.
 Basically we need instant data transfer in your network to work properly (this has nothing to do with throughput, just latency).
+Some WiFi-routers unfortunately just aren't up to the task.

 ### *These framedrops hurt my eyes!*